-Determining the shelf and freezer life of our recipes is a big part of our job in the Chatelaine Kitchen.
-In turn, we have picked up some tricks-of-the-trade in making the most of our freezer space.
+Determining the shelf and freezer life of our recipes is a big part of the job in the Chatelaine Kitchen.
+Over the years, we’ve picked up some tricks-of-the-trade in making the most of our freezer space.
 This comes in handy when you’re trying to save on your grocery bill and avoid unnecessary food waste.
-Here are 5 tips on how to freeze, and 5 dishes and ingredients that last well when you put them on ice.
+Here are 5 tips on how to make sure you’re storing food correctly in the freezer, and 5 dishes and ingredients that last well when you put them on ice.

 1. Use the right containers.